-The mystery Harley rider wobbles across a couple of lanes as his mates film him from a vehicle alongside.
+However, it showed the mystery Harley rider wobbling across a couple of lanes as his mates filmed him from a vehicle alongside.

 Waitemata Police Sergeant Richard Byrne says the dangerous stunt could have had “fatal consequences” and showed a “complete lack of regard for their own safety and the safety of others”.

 There is no word on whether they have been able to track down the rider to issue a fine.

 “I have been riding about 10 years,” he says.

 “First I started with a Suzuki PV 50cc, but it was boring for shortly.
 So I installed 80cc power+ cylinder.

 “My first big bike was my cousin’s old Yamaha FZR600.
 After that I got many 750cc Suzuki GSXRS.
 First big bike 1000cc was Yamaha R1 98.
 It was my first bike that I crashed on doing wheelie.

 “But it was very good training for my stunt skills.
 I learned how to do wheelies and nowadays i can successfully wheelie as long as i want with 1000cc.